GIDSOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-Python-OAuth/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MedMijOAuth's documentation!
+Welcome to MedMij OAuth's documentation!
 =======================================

-The medmij_oauth package assist in implementing an oauth server/client application conform the medmij oauth flow (described below), it consists of 3 modules (server, client and exceptions).
+The medmij_oauth package assists in implementing an oauth server/client application conform the medmij oauth flow (described below), it consists of 3 modules (server, client and exceptions).
-The client and server modules are made for an async implementation.
+The client and server modules are build for use with an async library like `aiohttp <https://github.com/aio-libs/aiohttp>`__.

-Beside the package there are two example implementations available on the github repo, an oauth server and client implementation built using these modules.
+Beside the package there are two example implementations available on the `github repo <https://github.com/GidsOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-Python-OAuth>`__, an oauth server and client implementation built using these modules.

 Modules
 -------